A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Detailed Experimental Settings

+Since StreamingLLM does not use block-wise computation just like HiP's block approximation, it cannot utilize TensorCore in GPU.
+This downside degrades the throughput significantly compared to HW-aware algorithms such as ours and Flash Attention~\citep{dao_flashattention-2_2023}.
+However, since the method requires a different RoPE index for every query-key dot product, we cannot easily adopt block sparsity on their method.
+This will slow down attention computation more than twice because the RoPE re-computation costs twice as much as attention score computation.

+In the \cref{fig:latency_ppl}, the latency is measured with our latency measure machine (RTX 4090).
+StreamingLLM shows OOM over 32k context due to the overhead of the COO sparse matrix.
+HyperAttention shows invalid kernel parameters over 32k context due to heavily nested tensors in a long context.
+It uses high-dimensional striding to perform reformer-style token clustering, but the backbone flash attention kernel does not support that high-dimensional striding with a larger tensor.

+In the \cref{tab:offload_cache}, the latency is measured with our latency measure machine (RTX 4090).
+The machine has about 4GB of VRAM available for the KV cache, excluding model weight and temporary buffers.
+We limit the size of the CPU offloaded KV cache to 32GB.
+The tested model is Llama3.1-8B.

-\textbf{Training Details (Healing HiP in Wikitext2).} The HiP healing in \cref{tab:wikitext2} is done as follows.
-For the LLaMa2-7B model, after applying HiP, we fine-tune the pretrained model on the OpenWebText2 dataset for 1k steps with AdamW optimizer with learning rate 5e-5, and with batch size 16, LoRA rank 256, and HiP's hyperparameters set to $b_k=2, b_q=32, k=512, l_d=3$.
-For the LLaMa2-13B model, we use the same parameters as above, except it is trained for only 200 steps.
-The dataset is prepared as follows.
-We take the OpenWebText2 dataset hosted on huggingface and concatenate every thirty consecutive instances together into chunks.
-We then truncate each chunk to a max of 32k tokens.
+\textbf{Training Details (Healing HiP in Arxiv).} The HiP healing in \cref{fig:longbench_result} is done as follows.
+For the Llama3.1-8B model, after applying HiP, we fine-tune the pretrained model on the Arxiv dataset for 500 steps with AdamW optimizer with learning rate 1e-5, and with batch size 32, LoRA rank 256, and HiP's hyperparameters set to $b_k=2, b_q=64, b_sq=2, b_sk=1, k=512, l_d=3$.
+We use the Arxiv dataset in Redpajama~\citep{together2023redpajama}.
+The inputs are truncated to a maximum of 8192 tokens to speed up the process.

-\textbf{Training Details (Finetuning BookSum with HiP).} As for the training in \cref{tab:booksum}, we first fine-tune the pretrained LLaMA2-7B and 13B models on the training split of the BookSum dataset for 1k and 250 steps with batch size 16 and 32, respectively, without using HiP.
-Then, after applying HiP, we further healed the model on the same dataset, both with batch size 32, for 100 and 150 steps (of which 20 and 100 are warm-up steps), respectively.
-For the latter stage, we use the learning rate 1e-5 for both models.
-Both stages of fine-tuning were done with LoRA rank 256 and with the same HiP hyperparameters as above.
-The BookSum dataset was downloaded from \url{https://huggingface.co/datasets/togethercomputer/Long-Data-Collections} from huggingface.
+The purpose of this fine-tuning, which we call healing, is to make the model adapt to the slight differences in the activations that appear when the original dense attention layers are replaced with sparse HiP attention.
+As shown in \cref{fig:longbench_result}, the healed model performs slightly better than the plug-and-play (unhealed) model on LongBench.
+However, we emphasize that HiP is meant to be training-free, and healing is just an additional option for extra performance, as our method already works near-perfectly without training.